diegovalle/aire.zmvm/cran-comments.md

-This is my first submission.
-I have read and agree to the the CRAN policies at http://cran.r-project.org/web/packages/policies.html
+## Resubmission
+This is a resubmission.
+In this version I have:

+* Changed the LICENSE file for the BSD_3_clause

+* Added more small executable examples in the Rd-files (some functions depend on an internet connection so it wasn't possible)

 ## Test environments
 * Ubuntu 16.04 locally, R 3.4.2